The Graph Network In Depth - Part 2

 where ωij is the amount of stake that Indexer i has allocated towards subgraph j, Ω is the total amount staked in the network, θij is the amount of query fees Indexer i has generated for the rebate pool on subgraph j and Θ is the total amount of query fees collected by the protocol.

-I recommend reading the paper — but what’s interesting for our purpose is that in equilibrium a rational decision maker would be expected to budget a stable proportion of their spending between the two inputs to the production function.
+I recommend reading — but what’s interesting for our purpose is that in equilibrium a rational decision maker would be expected to budget a stable proportion of their spending between the two inputs to the production function.
 In our case, that would be the cost of renting or owning GRT and the operating expenses related to running a Graph Node which allows an Indexer to perform more work, and by extension collect more query fees, for the network.

 Because we would expect all rational Indexers to make an equivalent budgeting decision, in equilibrium, we should expect Indexers to stake a proportion of total GRT staked, equal to the proportion of work they have performed for the network.